Spacekitsune/2-projektas/README.md

 # Proact

-### database
+## Database

-For database please use database seeder.
+For **database** please use database seeder.
 It contains 5 users, 5 projects and 11 tasks.